cchudzicki-ocw-testing/3.020-spring-2021/content/pages/assignments.md

 ### Research Process

-To be successful, authors of literature reviews need to keep careful track of the novel contributions, claims, and open questions associated with their different sources, as well as observe and track trends, patterns and critical responses.
+To be successful, authors of literature reviews need to keep careful track of the novel contributions, claims, and open questions associated with their different sources, as well as observe and track trends, patterns, and critical responses.

 For this assignment, you will need to focus your research, select 7-12 peer-reviewed articles to include in an annotated bibliography, and ultimately engage in close synthesis of 5-10 of these articles in your final draft.